Distraction as a Complementary Therapy for Cancer

 Are there any possible problems or complications linked to distraction?

-Distraction, as an addition to your cancer treatment plan, has the potential to be
+Distraction, as part of your cancer treatment plan, can be pleasant and productive.